This article will help you read and understand your pathology report for low grade squamous intraepithelial lesion (LSIL) of the cervix.

 Although LSIL is considered non-cancerous disease, there is a very small risk that it will turn into a cancer over time.
 However, for most patients with LSIL, the immune system will remove the infected cells and the cervix will return to normal.

-Why is this important?
 The abnormal cells in LSIL are unable to spread into the tissues outside of the cervix or to other parts of the body such as lymph nodes.

 LSIL is caused by a virus called human papillomavirus (HPV) that infects the squamous cells.
 Once inside the cell, HPV changes the cell and prevents it from developing normally.
 Pathologists call this change dysplasia.